donkirkby/live-py-plugin/CONTRIBUTING.md

 Stable releases are built from each tag, but do update the version number.

 ### Debugging live-py-mode in Emacs ###
-When adding temporary debugging messages it is recommended to open a second Emacs frame for the Messages buffer by typing `C-x 5 2` in the Messages buffer.
+When adding temporary debugging messages with the `message` function, it is recommended to open a second Emacs frame for the Messages buffer by typing `C-x 5 2` in the Messages buffer.

 Run the commands listed in `.travis.yml` in the section "script:" manually to check for compiler warnings and test regressions.